influxdata/docs-v2/content/flux/v0.x/data-types/basic/uinteger.md

 title: Work with unsigned integers
 list_title: UIntegers
 description: >
-  Learn how to work with integer types in Flux.
+  Learn how to work with unsigned integer types in Flux.
 menu:
   flux_0_x:
     name: UIntegers